 It's around two and a half hours' drive with your private driver up to Lisbon this morning, so set off with your private driver in time to get to the airport for your flight home.
 Alternatively, spend a couple of days discovering the buzzing city's mix of great restaurants, historic shops and beautiful buildings.

-From the Spanish border to the rugged coastline of the Costa Vicentina, this exclusive self-guided inn to inn trip takes you walking through Mediterrranean forest and along ancient paths in the beautiful, diverse Portuguese province of Alentejo near the Spanish border before moving to the beautiful coast of southern Portugal.
-Walk through the peaceful Mediterranean forests of inland Alentejo with its traditional lifestyles, the true essence of rural Portugal and its rich cultural heritage.
+From the Spanish border to the rugged coastline of the Costa Vicentina, this exclusive self-guided inn to inn trip takes you walking through Mediterranean forest and along ancient paths in the beautiful, diverse Portuguese province of Alentejo.
+Walk through the peaceful forests of inland Alentejo with its traditional lifestyles, the true essence of rural Portugal and its rich cultural heritage.
 Along the coast you can cool off with a swim in a sandy bay and enjoy the freshest fish after a day of walking along the rocky Atlantic coast.
 The landscape on this Inn to Inn journey is nothing if not varied.

 This is a walking holiday, so in that sense active, though it should not be terribly challenging for anyone used to hill walking in the UK or elsewhere in Europe.
 Although the itinerary has you walking every day, you should also have plenty of time to relax into the slower pace of life in Alentejo.

 Distances on your walking days average around the 15km mark, with one shorter day of just 7km.
 Elevation gains/losses are not dramatic by and large.
 In some cases, particularly at the coast, these can be lengthened or shortened, and your guide can explain these options at your welcome briefing.

 As with all of our inn to inn walking holidays, you don't have to worry about your luggage, this is taken ahead for you each day to your next inn, leaving you to walk with a day pack.